 Trying to price as some derivative of the potential equivalent media value of the logo exposure is also not going to work.
-Equivalent media valuation was debunked almost 20 years ago and only the industry’s dinosaurs put any stock in that as a measurement tool.
+Equivalent media valuation was debunked 30 years ago, and only the industry’s dinosaurs put any stock in that as a evaluation tool.
 Given its lack of credibility, basing your pricing on media equivalencies is building a house on very shaky foundations.

 Finally, if you’re looking for some kind of formula, you can stop now.
 There is no formula for pricing.
-Anyone who says there is a formula is trying to sell you their formula.
+Anyone who says there is a formula is trying to sell you a formula.

 First, calculate your baseline fee.
 This is NOT what you’d charge for a sponsorship, but the keep-your-arse-out-of-a-sling number – the number that keeps you from selling too low for it to be worth it.
 This is the number for everyone who has ever sold a sponsorship for less than it cost to deliver, or not enough more that it was worth the headaches – and we’ve all been there.

 The starting figure I like to work with is:

 3 x (cost to deliver benefits + cost of sale + cost of servicing) = baseline fee

 This is roughly in line with many rightsholders’ sponsorship policies, which state that they will limit costs associated with a sponsorship to 30-35% of the sponsorship fee.

 I generally also do the red line fee, which is the fee at which you may be getting into the not-worth-it territory: